kayarre/openBF/docs/src/man/config.md

 inlet_file: "my_inlet.dat"
 ```

-The inlet BC is given trough an ASCII file containing a list of values (pressure or volumetric flow rate) in time.
+The inlet BC is given trough an ASCII file containing a list of values (volumetric flow rate) in time.
 For now, the inlet vessel is the one whose `sn` node is `1`.

 ```yaml
 output_directory: "put/results/in/this/directory/please"